Ancestry online search help

 With the treasure trove of information on the internet, tracing your family history is now easier than ever.
 Online records and archives can help you fill in the blanks about your ancestors, providing genealogy information that you just can't get from your living relatives.

 As records continue to be scanned, digitised and put online, information is becoming even more readily available, but piecing together a family tree is still a time-consuming exercise.

-This guide helps you navigate your way through the forest to find your particular tree.
+This guide helps you navigate your way through the forest to find your particular tree to:

 How to get started

 Gather as many family details from living relatives as you can before going online to kick off your search, so that you have somewhere solid to start.
 Get as many of the important details as you can, such as names, dates and places.
 Also think about recording your relatives' stories to add a bit of colour to your family tree – most family history software will let you attach multimedia files.

 Go to the births, deaths and marriages registries to mine their database for information.
 Be aware though that recent records are restricted by privacy laws.
 Birth records in NSW can be found online from 1788 to 1911, death records from 1788 to 1981 and marriage records up to 1961, but records for more recent years can only be viewed by those named on the certificate.
 Local libraries hold copies of births, deaths and marriages records on microfiche.